 Faith does not sway the decisions of God, however hard we may wish him to, eventually it changes us, makes us realize certain hard facts of life and makes us more positive and tolerant:

 - Is Instrumental in healing physical and mental wounds.

 “Faith is the spark that ignites the impossible and causes it to become possible.
 When a person’s faith is activated, it sets in motion supernatural power that enables that person to do what he normally would never be able to do!”—Rick Renner.

 We may be hazy about it but it develops slowly and surely.
 True faith is the one, which comes from within.

 I would love to hear from you, friends.
 How did you discover faith?
 Were you easily convinced or did Divine presence mesmerize you, like me?

 If you have liked this article, please share it at your favorite social networks.

 Have you subscribed to my posts?
 It is absolutely free.
-You can do so just now by entering your email in the side bar.
+You can do so just now by entering your email.

 Thank you for your support.
 Please add your valuable comments, they are much appreciated.